movingoolong/moving-oolong/content/posts/episode-34-putting-our-friendship-to-the-test.md

 —⁣⁣⁣

 This episode is in partnership with Monumental Magazine.
-Learn more at [monumentalmagazine.com](monumentalmagazine.com) and on IG @monumentalmag
+Learn more at [monumentalmagazine.com](monumentalmagazine.com) and [@monumentalmag](https://www.instagram.com/monumentalmag/?hl=en) on Instagram.